10/1/2015 - Anitra D. Beasley, MD

 Editor: Paula J. Hillard, MD

-There are several definitions for the metabolic syndrome, with the National Cholesterol Education Program Adult Treatment Panel III (NCEP ATP III) being the most commonly used.
+There are several definitions for the metabolic syndrome, with the National Cholesterol Education Program Adult Treatment Panel III (NCEP ATP III) the most commonly used.
 Based on the NCEP ATP III criteria, clinical diagnosis in women relies on the fulfillment of at least three of the following criteria:

 - HDL cholesterol < 50 mg/dL or drug therapy for low HDL cholesterol